Equestrian at the 2024 Summer Olympics – Team jumping

 The team show jumping event at the 2024 Summer Olympics took place on 1–2 August 2024.
 The event was won by the Great Britain team of Scott Brash, Harry Charles and Ben Maher, the third gold medal for Great Britain in the event.
 Brash and Maher had already been part of the second Great Britain gold medal team in 2012, along with Charles' father, Peter Charles (and Nick Skelton).

 The American team won silver and the French bronze.

 Results

 Qualification

-The best 10 teams (including all tied for 10th place) after the team qualifier progress to the team final.
+The best 10 teams (including all tied for 10th place) after the team qualifier progressed to the team final.